Brand Partnership Agreement: How to Do It Legally

 #1- Have All Brand Partnership Agreements in Writing

-Sometimes, they are then followed up with a phone call and depending on how well that call went.
+Sometimes, they are followed up with a phone call depending on how well that call went.
 You might be tempted to give your consent to move forward in taking on the brand.
 Before you do, ask for a contract.

 Always be sure to have everything that you discussed in writing.
 Not only will this benefit both parties when a dispute arises, but when the time comes to (hopefully) renew the contract, you have a sounding board of what can and cannot be offered.
 From there, you can assess the ROI (return on investment) the partnership has on your brand.
 And decide if it is worth continuing.

 Because contracts are drafted in legal jargon that most people are unfamiliar with, I have seen bloggers get screwed.
 They tend to overlook conducting a thorough review of the offer.
-If you are handed a lengthy contract and you are unsure about what is being asked of you or what to expect, speak to an attorney.
+If you are handed a lengthy contract and unsure about what is being asked of you or what to expect, speak to an attorney.

 #2- Outline How Customer Data Will Be Presented

-Now, you’ve done your part: created the content, provided the product placement, hyped up the brand, and you see the content take off.
+Now, you’ve done your part: created the content, provided the product placement, excited the brand, and you see the content take off.
 You go back to the company, show them the screenshots of the results, and then almost instantly, you get hit with the pushback of providing additional customer data before being paid out – excuse me?

 Brand partnerships are solely a numbers game- drill this in.
 Each side wants to see how well the agreement is doing within the target audience, and this assessment determines how lucrative the partnership is.
 Most times, sending over screenshots of follower (or viewer) counts, audience reach, email signups, etc., can suffice.
-But not all companies will accept screenshots.
+However, not all companies will accept screenshots.

 #3- Handle A Breach of Contract With Grace